 Today, the nation proudly boasts of foreign exchange stability and moderating inflationary pressures; this could be off the back of recovering oil prices in the OPEC market.

-Lessons from the past regarding falling oil prices should act as a wake-up call for the nation to break away from oil reliance and diversify into self-sustaining economy like agriculture.
+Lessons from the past regarding falling oil prices should act as a wake-up call for the nation to break away from oil reliance and diversify into a self-sustaining economy like agriculture.
 With the implementation of the new Economic Growth and Recovery Plan (EGRP) supporting trade and capital flows, the outlook of Nigeria remains encouraging.
 The CBN has the ability to boost economic growth by cutting interest rates.
 With inflation pressures slowly becoming a thing of the past and economic data improving, it becomes a matter of when, rather than if, interest rates will be reduced.